MicheleVerriello/kotlin-multiplatform-mobile-app-example/README.md

-# healt-app
+# Kotlin multiplatform mobile app example

-This app aims to evaluate the risk of cardiovasculars problems just by evaluating a patient video selfie.
+This app aims to create a simple use case of a kmm app to evaluate this technology.